Sarthacker/resume_generator/README.md

 - **Streamlit**: Framework for creating a simple web interface for uploading PDF files and interacting with the application.
 - **PyPDF2**: Python library used to extract text from PDF files.
 - **Google Generative AI (Gemini)**: Utilized to generate the HTML resume and inline CSS.
-- **Deployment**: Deployed using Vercel/GitHub Pages for easy sharing.

 ## Approach